Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Distinguishability of BNS BLMBH Mergers

 where $\vec{\theta}$ are the model parameters with which the template has been constructed, and $s$ is the signal received.
 The notation $\langle.|.\rangle$ denotes the noise weighted inner product given by\,\mbox{\cite{Cutler:1994ys, Finn:1992wt}}

-with $f_{\rm min}, \emph{\&} \,f_{\rm max}$ being the minimum and maximum of the frequency over which the inner product is evaluated.
+with $f_{\rm min}\, \emph{\&} \,f_{\rm max}$ being the minimum and maximum of the frequency over which the inner product is evaluated.
 This frequency range is discussed later in the context of the problem's requirement.

-Our aim is to see whether, for a fixed signal, an LMBH template is favored over a BNS template or vice versa.
-This comparison can be performed by calculating the `Fitting Factor' FF between two waveforms $h_1$ and $h_2$,
+Our aim is to quantify how well a BLMBH merger waveform matches with a given BNS merger waveform.
+This comparison can be performed by calculating the fitting factor FF between two waveforms $h_1$ (signal = BNS) and $h_2$ (template = BLMBH),

-This is the match, $\mathcal{M} = \langle \hat{h}_1(f)|\hat{h}_2(f)\rangle$, maximized over intrinsic parameters of the models\,\mbox{\cite{Finn:1992wt, Cornish:2011ys}}, and typically used to estimate the maximum overlap achievable between an observed signal (say $h_1$) and the best-matching waveform (say $h_2$) within a given template bank.
+This is the match, $\mathcal{M} = \langle \hat{h}_1(f)|\hat{h}_2(f)\rangle$, maximized over intrinsic parameters of the models\,\mbox{\cite{Finn:1992wt, Cornish:2011ys}}, and used to estimate the maximum overlap achievable between an observed signal (say $h_1$) and the best-matching waveform within a given template bank (say $h_2$).
 It is normalized, which makes it independent of the extrinsic parameters which affect the norms (for our case, mainly $D_L$).
-The $\rm FF$ of exactly same waveforms is unity, and any deviation of the template from the signal will lead to smaller $\rm FF$ values, resulting in the SNR loss in the detector,
+The $\rm FF$ of exactly the same waveforms is unity, and any deviation of the template from the signal will lead to smaller $\rm FF$ values, resulting in the SNR loss in the detector,

-A reduction in $\rm FF$ greater than 0.03 corresponds $\gtrsim$ 10\% loss in the recovered signal amplitude, and hence leads to a significant decrease in the evidential support for the waveform model\,\mbox{\cite{Owen:1995tm, Dhurandhar:1992mw}}.
-The FF is related to the likelihood ratio and can be used for model selection.
+A reduction in $\rm FF$ by more than 0.03 corresponds to a $\gtrsim$ 10\% loss in the recovered signal amplitude, and hence leads to a significant decrease in the evidential support for the concerned waveform\,\mbox{\cite{Owen:1995tm, Dhurandhar:1992mw}}.

+For our analysis we consider the frequency range from $500-4000$\,Hz, where we call the range $500\,{\rm Hz} - f_{\rm merge}$(depending on $\kappa_2^T$, hence EoS) as the late inspiral phase and $f_{\rm merge}-4000$\,Hz as the postmerger phase.
+The sensitivity drops after 4000\,Hz, resulting in no significant contribution from higher frequencies (Fig.\,\ref{fig_Snvsf}).
+We use an analytical fit from Ref.\,\cite{Breschi:2019srl} to evaluate $f_{\rm merge}$ using